-Difficulty in obtaining the required information:
+Challenges in obtaining the information:

-- Completeness of information: One step of the case study was to mention how many CC sellers sent their self-declarations.
-Suppliers mentioned this in the form of the percentage of self-declarations received out of the total self-declarations asked.
-Different suppliers obtained different responses, ranging from as low as 17% to as high as 100% (meaning all the CC sellers sent the self-declaration). - 2.
+- 1. Completeness of information: One step of the case study was to mention how many CC sellers sent their self-declarations.
+Suppliers provided this information in the form of the percentage self-declarations received out of the total self-declarations asked.
+Different suppliers obtained different responses, ranging from as low as 17% to as high as 100% (meaning all the CC sellers sent the self-declaration).
+It is to be noted however that CC sellers were not verified further if the self-declarations sent by CC sellers by testing of the commodity chemicals.
+This was out of scope for this case study. - 2.
 Difficulty in obtaining the information: 9 of 10 participating suppliers reported that obtaining the needed information was not difficult. - 3.
-Time and effort to get the information: Obtaining self-declarations was a lengthy process requiring multiple reminders from the CC seller.
+Time and effort to get the information: Obtaining self-declarations was a lengthy process requiring multiple reminders to the CC seller.
 Suppliers shared the following reasons for delays in obtaining such information: lethargy from the CC seller's side, complications in the CC seller's supply chain, and lack of knowledge within the CC seller community. - 4.
 Learning experience: Suppliers stated that their interaction with CC sellers on self-declarations gave them insights into commodity chemicals, which helped them mitigate the risk associated with them.

-We did not see any regional differences in such a high range, nor did the number of CC sellers used by the suppliers play an essential role.
+We did not see any regional differences in challenges faced by suppliers in terms of obtaining information provided by CC sellers, nor did the number of CC sellers used by the suppliers play an essential role.
+This indicates that the challenges observed here are universal and not regional.
 This finding indicates that suppliers must push their CC sellers to obtain the self-declaration.
 This could be improved if CC sellers were educated about the ZDHC MRSL and the Roadmap to Zero Programme.

-Total number of commodity chemical sellers:
+Statistics of commodity chemical sellers:

 Based on the data received, an average supplier sources 17 commodity chemicals at a given time from 7 different CC sellers.
+Thus on an average, a supplier sources approximately three commodity chemicals from one CC seller.

-However, the data submitted showed a range of CC sellers per supplier from 4 to 16, whereas the number of commodity chemicals may range from 10 to 31.
-From this, we determined that the number of CC sellers can vary from supplier to supplier.
+The data submitted by suppliers shows approximately 4 to 16 CC sellers per supplier, whereas the number of commodity chemicals may range from 10 to 31.
+This indicates that the number of CC sellers can vary from supplier to supplier.
+We also observed that the same commodity chemicals can be obtained by multiple CC sellers and the same CC seller can provide multiple commodity chemicals.
 Suppliers in different industry sectors may have more or fewer CC sellers.
 However, as we could not engage with many footwear suppliers in this case study, we cannot be definitive about this.

-CC-seller categorisation:
+Statistics on CC-seller categorisation:

 Among the submitted responses, it was observed that, on average, 61% of suppliers' CC sellers fall within Category A, whereas 33% (on average) fall within Category B. Category C CC sellers are about 6% on average.
-However, it is worth noting that individual suppliers can source as much as 75% (based on the data received) from Category B. It is also important to note that in the supplier's evaluation obtained during this case study, we observed that category C CC sellers are smaller compared to the other two categories.
+However, it is worth noting that individual suppliers can source as much as 75% (based on the data received) from Category B. It is also important to note that in the supplier's evaluation obtained during this case study, we observed that category C of CC sellers are smaller compared to the other two categories.